A better way for children to learn, through nature...

 Dr. Clary is the Director of the Dunn-Seiler Museum located on the campus of Mississippi State University.
 It houses mineral and rock collections, meteorites, and extensive fossil displays that facilitate viewer understanding of the 4.6 billion year history of Earth.

-Professor Clary is a both highly experienced nation-wide teacher in and an expert researcher of on-line geology courses--a veteran and frequent presenter for the Teachers in Geosciences Program at MSU's Center for Distance Education.
+Professor Clary is a both highly experienced nation-wide teacher in and an expert researcher of on-line geology courses--a veteran and frequent presenter for the MSU's online programs, including the Environmental Geosciences and Teachers in Geosciences program concentrations.

-She was appointed as a Research Fellow of the Geosystems Research Institute at Mississippi State University.
+She was appointed as a Research Fellow of the Geosystems Research Institute at Mississippi State University, and became a Community-Engaged Learning Fellow there in 2018.

 She received her Ph.D. in Science Curriculum and Instruction from Louisiana State University in May 2003, as a member of the 15-Degree Laboratory Research Group, working in the area of geology education.
 She currently serves as the Director of the 15 Degree Laboratory Research Group.